 Either way, take note of your reference number or take a screenshot because you will need this when you pay for your ICV.

 Note: The ICV costs P300, but there is a convenience fee when you pay.
 The convenience fee varies, but most of them is P70.

 How to Expedite Processing of International Certificate of Vaccination (Rush ICV)

 Last September 7, 2021, the Bureau of Quarantine posted an advisory regarding the “expedite ICV” issuance.
-This is available only for the following:
+We’re not sure if this is still applicable today, though.

 - international travelers who are departing within the next 7 to 10 days, or